A therapist works with a young child using illustrated alphabet flashcards during an ABA session in a home setting.

 Just as ASD treatment came to elevate and professionalize the field of applied behavior analysis in the first place, it may now redefine ABA as it’s taught and practiced.

 Parents of children diagnosed with autism prior to the mid-1990s had few choices for therapies.
 While behavioral interventions were common, the studies and trials that eventually built evidence of their effectiveness were still being processed.
-Moreover, the only people conducting them were licensed psychologists, and relatively few of them.
+The only people conducting them were licensed psychologists, and relatively few of them.

 This push was the fuel that ABA needed to become an established and accepted profession.
 Parents drove government and insurance companies to cover ASD treatment using ABA, and even to mandate it in some cases.